-Admittedly these criteria are somewhat arbitrary but I want a way to more objectively narrow the field down.
-An “Honorable Mentions” list of products that I think deserve attention but don’t meet all the criteria above is also included.
-I have a separate article about the best shaving soaps.
-Since most of Sharpologist’s readers are in the United States I will mostly (but not exclusively) concentrate on products available there.
+Admittedly these criteria are somewhat arbitrary but it is one way to more objectively narrow down the field.
+An “Honorable Mentions” list of products that deserve attention but don’t meet all the criteria above is also included.
+There is a separate article about the best shaving soaps.
+Since most of Sharpologist’s readers are in the United States the list will concentrate on products available there.

 Remember, “Your Mileage May Vary” (YMMV) with these recommendations!
 Although there is a large majority that like these products there will always be some for which a product does not work as well.
-I plan to update this post regularly as products enter and leave the market.
+This post will be updated regularly as products enter and leave the market.
 Some product links go to a “choice page” (geni.us links) where you can select where you would like to shop from.

 Amazon, OneBlade, Truefitt & Hill, and West Coast Shaving links are Sharpologist affiliate.

-What Is The Best Shave Cream In The Mass Market?
+What Is The Best Shaving Cream In The Mass Market?

 First a look at mainstream products you might find in your local supermarket, “big box” retailer, or drug store/chemist chain.
 Unfortunately, most of the mainstream shaving products are, relatively speaking, poor performers (all other things being equal).
 Many are foam in pressurized cans and filled with chemicals that try to compensate for the skin-drying effect that propellants can have.
 If you have no other choice than to use a mass market shaving product, at least try to use one that comes out of a squeeze tube.